RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Pieces roster values: setting the denominator of fractions to/from 0 treats the numerator as an adjustment (i.e. if a piece has a fraction of -10/0 and then the denominator is set to 50, the value becomes 40/50).
+* Make fractions default to a denominator of 0.

 ## Plans/TODO

 * Freehand drawing tool